-28. Risk: Customer Service Strategy is not implemented by the due date successfully achieved.
+28. Risk: Customer Service Strategy is not implemented by the due date Likelihood Consequence Rating

-An annual implementation plan is developed each year and reported against, to ensure that over the lifetime of the strategy all objectives are
+Unlikely Action/Strategy An annual implementation plan is developed each year and reported against, to ensure that over the lifetime of the strategy all objectives are successfully achieved.